davestewart/vue-class-store/README.md

 // your store behaves just like a `Vue` instance, including methods like $emit.
 // however, you have to tell typescript that by creating an identically-named
 // interface which extends `Vue`.
-You can't use any of them in your constructor though. import Vue from 'vue' interface Store extends Vue {}
+You can't use any of them in your constructor
+// though, since your object isn't a fully-initialized Vue instance yet. import Vue from 'vue' interface Store extends Vue {}
 ```